Some information below for ‘Visitors To Chelsea’ for our home games to help make your trip a little easier.

 There is a lot of building work for new houses and apartments going on around the Earls Court area at this time and further parking restrictions are in place, The Earls Court complex is being redeveloped and this will only get worse as the properties become habitable so, our advise is to use public transport wherever possible.

-Note: The Fulham Road is closed and hour before and after kick off from Fulham Broadway shops up the petrol station the other side of the ground, this in turn makes the surrounding roads very busy at these times, keep clear of this area if you are thinking of driving near the ground!
+Note: The Fulham Road is closed at least an hour and a half before kick off and, an hour after the final whistle, from Fulham Broadway shops up the petrol station the other side of the ground, this in turn makes the surrounding roads very busy at these times, keep clear of this area if you are thinking of driving near the ground!

 Our advise is always to park outside the Capital and get the underground train into the Fulham Broadway / Earls Court area.